Help Centre

 No, we don't run competitions ourselves.
 Bluefundr is a platform where organisations and individuals create and manage their own competitions.
 You're the organiser - we just provide the tools, automation, and infrastructure.

 Yes!
 It's completely free to create an account and set up public competitions.
 For pay-to-enter competitions and donation-based competitions, we deduct a small platform fee (typically 6.6%) from payments to cover payment processing, hosting, and automated services.
 There are no setup fees or monthly subscriptions.
-For private competitions there a small competition setup fee.

 As the competition organiser, you are responsible for managing the competition according to our Terms of Service.
 Bluefundr provides the platform, automatically processes results and winners, and handles payment processing, but you control the competition setup and prize distribution